-Render HTML file in NodeJS/ExpressJS
+Render HTML file in Node.js and Express.js framework

 ExpressJS is a popular NodeJS web framework.
 ExpressJS allows you to develop a custom web server according to your project requirement.
-The express project can be extended by installing various node modules.
-However, you don’t need to install multiple packages to handle HTML files and to render them in the response.
+The Express project can be extended by installing various node modules.
+However, you don’t need to install multiple packages to handle HTML files and render them in the response.

 Step 1: Install Express